Javascript is not enabled.

 Head-turning fashions at the annual music awards show

 (Left to right) Michael Jackson at the 26th Annual Grammy Awards on Feb.
-28, 1984; Madonna at the 57th Annual Grammy Awards on Feb.
-8, 2015.
+28, 1984; Shania Twain at the 65th Grammy Awards on Feb.
+5, 2023.

-Doug Pizac/AP Photo; Frank Trapper/Corbis via Getty Images
+Doug Pizac/AP Photo; Amy Sussman/Getty Images

-There is red carpet fashion — then there is Grammys red carpet fashion.
+There is red-carpet fashion — then there is Grammys red-carpet fashion.

 Music’s biggest night has always been known for its over-the-top stunts (Lady Gaga arriving in a pod) and cutting-edge looks (J.Lo’s cut-down-to-there gown).

-AARP Membership — $12 for your first year when you sign up for Automatic Renewal
+AARP Membership— $12 for your first year when you sign up for Automatic Renewal

-Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.
+Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP the Magazine.

 Join Now